zaXai558/zaXai558/README.md

 # Hi there! 👋

 ## About Me
-**`Data Enthusiast (Analyst/Processer)`**
+**`Data Enthusiast (Analyst/Consultant)`**

 I'm a data enthusiast with a B.Tech in Electrical Engineering, passionate about leveraging data to drive insights and solve complex problems.
 Currently, I'm on a journey to transition into a Data Analyst role, bringing with me a wealth of experience in data processing and analysis.

 ### Professional Background
-As a Senior Programmer at Kantar, I've spearheaded initiatives to optimize data processing procedures, resulting in a 20% reduction in turnaround time and improved productivity.
+As a Consultant at CAPCO, I've spearheaded initiatives to optimize data processing procedures, resulting in a 20% reduction in turnaround time and improved productivity.
 Collaborating with cross-functional teams, I've translated business requirements into technological specifications for robust data processing systems.

 ### Skills
 - Proficient in data visualization, SQL, and Python